walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 `ITB_X509_TRUST_ANCHORS` optionally replaces it with an operator-supplied PEM file.
 Request `x5c` chains are never automatically trusted.

-The **WeBuild ITB live wallet cases** workflow runs the 15 unattended cases on pushes to the WAL-1423 runner branch.
+The **WeBuild ITB live wallet cases** workflow is explicitly dispatched by an operator because it uses a shared external tenant.
 Runs share one concurrency group so their tenant sessions do not overlap.
 The six payment cases remain local, operator-assisted coverage; CI success means 15/15 selected cases, not 21/21.
 The offline profile checks remain a separate PR check.

 The portal bridge gives a started, owned session up to 45 seconds to display its wallet interaction and reports the portal's generic execution error separately.